Learn about credit

 Graduate student loans and credit

 As a graduate student, you may have federal and private undergraduate loans in repayment.
 It’s just as important that you keep your payments current when you’re a graduate student as when you were an undergraduate.
-Private graduate loans are credit-based, so your credit history plays an important role in whether you can qualify for a loan.
+Private graduate student loans are credit-based, so your credit history plays an important role in whether you can qualify for a loan.
 When you apply for a Direct Grad PLUS Loan, the government will perform a credit check to make sure you don’t have an adverse credit history, such as bankruptcy, tax liens, or foreclosures.
 Learn what’s considered adverse credit

 Related topics